joergschwarzwaelder/hhc2020/Objective-6/README.md

 Final question:
 This last one is encrypted using your favorite phrase!
 The base64 encoded ciphertext is: 7FXjP1lyfKbyDK/MChyf36h7 It's encrypted with an old algorithm that uses a key.
-We don't care about RFC 7565 up here!
+We don't care about RFC 7465 up here!
 I leave it to the elves to determine which one!

 I can't believe the Splunk folks put it in their talk!

-RFC 7565
+The reference to RFC 7464 (
+RFC 7565(Prohibiting RC4 Cipher Suites) give an idea on the used Cipher.
+The KringleCon

 [https://gchq.github.io/CyberChef/#recipe=From_Base64('A-Za-z0-9%2B/%3D',true)RC4(%7B'option':'UTF8','string':'Stay%20Frosty'%7D,'Latin1','Latin1')&input=N0ZYalAxbHlmS2J5REsvTUNoeWYzNmg3](https://gchq.github.io/CyberChef/#recipe=From_Base64('A-Za-z0-9%2B/%3D',true)RC4(%7B'option':'UTF8','string':'Stay%20Frosty'%7D,'Latin1','Latin1')&input=N0ZYalAxbHlmS2J5REsvTUNoeWYzNmg3)